razgarabedi/imagedropify/README.md

     sudo firewall-cmd --list-all
     ```

+### 10.b.
+(Ubuntu Specific) Check AppArmor

+AppArmor is a security module on Ubuntu.
+Default Nginx/Apache profiles usually don't cause issues with serving files from `/var/www` or proxying to `localhost`.
+However, if you have custom or hardened AppArmor profiles, they could be a factor in permission-like issues.

+*   **Check AppArmor Status:**
+    ```bash
+    sudo aa-status
+    ```
+    This will show if AppArmor is active and list loaded profiles.
+*   **Check for Denials:** AppArmor denials are typically logged in `dmesg`, `/var/log/kern.log`, or `/var/log/syslog`.
+    ```bash
+    sudo dmesg | grep -i apparmor
+    sudo grep -i apparmor /var/log/syslog
+    ```
+    If you see denials related to Nginx (`usr.sbin.nginx`) or Apache (`usr.sbin.apache2`) accessing files in `/var/www/imagedrop/public/uploads/` or connecting to `localhost:3000`, you may need to adjust the AppArmor profile for your web server.
+Modifying AppArmor profiles is an advanced topic; consult the Ubuntu AppArmor documentation.
+For most standard setups, this step is usually not needed.

 ### 11. (Optional) Secure Nginx with SSL using Certbot

 If you have a domain, enable HTTPS: